Paul McKay (footballer, born 1996): Airdrieonians

 In July 2019, McKay signed for Scottish League One club Airdrieonians. where he primarily played as a midfielder until his departure on 31 May 2021.

 Queen of the South

 On 9 June 2021, McKay signed a one-year deal with Scottish Championship club Queen of the South.

 On 23 February 2022, McKay extended his deal to remain at the Doonhamers for another two seasons until the summer of 2024.

-On 27 August 2022, McKay was sent-off for violent conduct in the 84th minute, in a 3-1 defeat away to Falkirk in Scottish League One.
+On 27 August 2022, McKay was sent-off for violent conduct in the 84th minute, in a 3–1 defeat away to Falkirk in Scottish League One.

+Jersey Bulls

+On 6 February 2025 McKay signed for Combined Counties League Premier Division South Club Jersey Bulls.

 Personal life

 McKay's father Willie McKay and his older brother Mark are both football agents.
 His twin brother, Jack McKay is also a professional footballer.